keriotisna/Project-Showcase/README.md

 ## CIFAR-10 Benchmarking
 ---

-> [!NOTE] Project Overview
+**Project Overview**
-> - Benchmarked several model architectures using PyTorch on the CIFAR-10 dataset and showed that effective data augmentation is highly useful in reducing model variance.
+- Benchmarked several model architectures using PyTorch on the CIFAR-10 dataset and showed that effective data augmentation is highly useful in reducing model variance.
-> - Provided 40x training speedup by parallelizing model training and data augmentations to maximize hardware utilization.
+- Provided 40x training speedup by parallelizing model training and data augmentations to maximize hardware utilization.

 GitHub Repository:
 https://github.com/keriotisna/CS-444-Final-Project